Why we exist

 - Support around daily routine and structure, planning meals, necessary tasks, rest breaks

 The number of outreach hours are agreed ahead of service commencement with clients, family members, carers, funders and Headway Somerset staff.
 Support hours are usually delivered Monday – Friday between 9am-5pm (we can provide specific quotes for services / one offs required outside of these times on a case to case basis).
 The length of sessions will be determined by a client’s capabilities and will consider things such as fatigue.
 Costs are determined by the complexity of support required.

 If you would like to have a discussion about further information, please contact the office or if you would like to make a referral please fill out our referral form.

-Making Headway is a new service we are developing, to support those directly affected by ABI who want to access activities of their choice in their communities.
+Making Headway supports those directly affected by ABI who want to access activities of their choice in their communities.

 Volunteers in this project will be ‘buddies’, supporting their befriended user.
-You will help them to rebuild confidence, develop a new independence, and encourage them to make connections through following their own interests.
+As a buddy you will help them to rebuild confidence, develop a new independence, and encourage them to make connections through following their own interests.